bellflight/AVR-Docs/content/en/basic-drone-assembly/landing-gear/_index.md

 ![Marking other side of rod for drilling](landing_gear_drilling_11.jpg)

-Repeat the tapping and driling process for the other side of the rod.
+Repeat the tapping and drilling process for the other side of the rod.
 Once that's complete place the rod back into the mount, slide the 22mm screw all the way through, and secure the rod with a lock nut.

 ![Screwing landing gear into the mount](landing_gear_drilling_12.jpg)